Rector’s Palace Dubrovnik: History & Visitor Guide

 - Portraits of Dubrovnik’s nobility—see the faces of the men who ruled the maritime republic

-- Antique furniture, coats of arms, and ceremonial keys to the city gates
+- Antique furniture, coats of arms, and also ceremonial keys to the city gates

 - Historical documents showcasing Dubrovnik’s diplomatic prowess